 So it's common to find elevators in skyscrapers in the United States in which number 13 is the great absent among its buttons or is replaced by the altered version of its digits with number 31 instead.
 Or even homes located in that plant that are sold for ridiculous prices compared to the rest just for being located on the thirteenth floor of the building.

-There are quite a few people who try to change the dates of some trips or important events if a priori these coincided with the famous Tuesday 13.
+There are quite a few people who try to change the dates of some trips or important events if a priori these coincided with the famous Tuesday or Friday 13.
 There's a saying in Spanish that says: "On Tuesday 13 don't get married and don't embark," since the shadow of bad omens plans on what would be the result of that day, reason enough for many when deciding to change their plans on those dates and relocate them to other peaceful ones.

 It's curious and even disturbing to discover that there are many diverse origins that reaffirm the negative connotation of number 13.
 It makes us think that instead of a certain fact spread as a superstition towards different cultures (and that each one will adapt it to their own mythology), it was the other way around